o3de/o3de.org/content/docs/userguide/cinematics-track-view-nodes-cvar.md

+description: ' Use the console variable node to use and animate console variables in a track view sequence of a &ALY; game. '
+slug: cinematics-track-view-nodes-cvar
+title: Console Variable Node
+---
 # Console Variable Node<a name="cinematics-track-view-nodes-cvar"></a>

 Use the **Console Variable** node to use and animate console variables in a track view sequence\.